towersvault/shinpokered/README.md

 - Retrieving a daycare pokemon that could have evolved via level will trigger evolution and learn any missed-out moves.

 Cheats and Secrets!
-- A pokemon with Pay Day in your top slot will tip you off to a lucky slot machine and when it's in a special payout mode.
+- A pokemon with Pay Day in your top slot will might come in handy at the Game Corner.
-- New item, M.GENE, re-randomizes a pkmn's DVs to values of 9,8,8,8 or more.
+- New item, the M.GENE!
+Could it give low-DV pokemon a boost?
-- Defeat all five post-game special trainers to reactivate the legendary pokemon.
+- Five post-game special trainers to find and defeat!
+What pokemon may reappear when they are all defeated?
-- To more easily find shiny pokemon, put a level-100 Chansey at the top of your roster.
-Use a repel if you wish!
+- If a level-100 Chansey leads your party, you are bound to have some lucky encoutners.
 - New Super Boss: Do you dare to activate Missingno at the Cinnabar shore?
 Only if you got your 'dex diploma.
 - New Super Boss: Missingno not hard enough for you?
-Try activating it again at the infamous Seafoam shore!
+Try activating it at the infamous Seafoam shore!
-- Winning the SS Anne's tournament with a pikachu in your party makes that pikachu eligible for the SURF HM.
+- The SS Anne has a post-game tournament.
+Try winning with a pikachu in your party.

 #Compatibility Notes